camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 val_new[col+'_mean_target'] = val_new[col].map(means)
 ```
 * Alternatives:
-    - $ln(Goods/Bads)*100$ (weight of evidence)
+    - `ln(Goods/Bads)*100` (weight of evidence)
-    - Count number of ones: $sum(target)$
+    - Count number of ones: `sum(target)`
-    -  $Goods - Bads$
+    -  `Goods - Bads`

 Why does it work?
 It gives some logical order when there are too many categories.
 When is it useful?
 For algorithms like GBDT: one of the few downsides is its inability to handle high cardinality categorical variables, because trees have limited depth; with mean encodings, we can compensate for this limitation.
 One sign that may indicate the need for this encoding is to get better performance (without overfitting) for larger tree depths.
 This indicates trees need a huge number of splits to extract information from some variables

-**Validation/Regulatization**
+**Validation/Regularization**

 It's got to be impeccable in order to avoid having leakages from the target variable.
 It needs regulatization.

 1) CV loop inside training data: For a given data point, we don't want to use target variable of that data point.
 So we separate the data into K subsets (folds).
 To get the mean encoding for a particular subset, we don't use data points from that subset and estimate the encoding only on the rest of subsets.
 Usually decent results with 4-5 folds.
 Fill nans with global mean (check implementation on slides).

 2) Smoothing
-Based on this idea: if a category has a lot of values, then we can trust the mean encoding, but if category is rare it's the opposite.
+Based on this idea: If a category has a lot of values, then we can trust the mean encoding, but if category is rare it's the opposite.
-$/frac{mean(target)*nrows + globalmean*alpha}{nrows+alpha}$ ???
+` (mean(target)*nrows + globalmean*alpha) / (nrows+alpha) `
 It has hyper parameter alpha that controls the amount of regularization.
 When alpha is zero, we have no regularization, and when alpha approaches infinity everything turns into globalmean.
 In some sense alpha is equal to the category size we can trust.
 We can combine it with, for example, CV loop regularization.

-3) Adding random noise: Meaning ecoding will have a better quality for the training data than for the test data.
+3) Adding random noise: Meaning encoding will have a better quality for the training data than for the test data.
 And by adding noise, we simply degrade the quality of encoding on training data.
 Pretty unstable and hard to make it work, so it will take some time.

 4) Sorting and calculating expanding mean
-We fix some sorting order of our data and use only rows from zero to $n-1$ to calculate encoding for row n (check implementation on slides).
+We fix some sorting order of our data and use only rows from zero to `n-1` to calculate encoding for row n (check implementation on slides).
 This method introduces the least amount of leakage from target variable and it requires no hyper parameter tuning.
 The only downside is that feature quality is not uniform.
 To overcome this, we can average models on encodings calculated from different data permutations.
 Built-in in CatBoost (good for categorical features).

 **How to do mean encodings for other tasks?**